-In the network literature, the tendency of people to interact with similar people is referred to as homophily (see \cite{Jackson2014}).
-We model this tendency on a preference level: A $\lambda$-homophilic efficient agent has a natural inclination to interact with another $\lambda$-homophilic efficient agent because she can derive an extra utility of $\lambda$.
+In the network literature, the tendency of people to interact with those who are similar is referred to as homophily (see \citet{Jackson2014}).
+We model this tendency on a preference level: An $\alpha$-homophilic efficient agent has a natural inclination to interact with another $\alpha$-homophilic efficient agent because she can derive an extra utility of $\alpha$.

 \begin{definition} A preference type $\theta$ is called the \textbf{parochial efficient} type if the corresponding utility function takes the form

 \end{definition}